karinvar/Conduction_analyzer/Proposal.md

 Calculate duration, peak amplitude, and other key signal characteristics for each recording.

-Compare these metrics across equivalent columns (parameters) between mice to identify differences.
+Compare these metrics across equivalent columns (different mice) to identify differences.

 - Group Comparisons:

-Utilize metadata from Sheet 2 to group recordings and perform statistical comparisons.

 Identify patterns that suggest differences in conduction efficiency due to experimental conditions.